eltoroit/LDS_Interview/interview.md

 **EL TORO:** True, but I was just getting started with the list

-- You can specify how many columns you want to see
+- You can specify how many columns you want to see.
+In the previous example we were using four columns.
 - It allows you to decide which fields you want to see / edit. *(interrupted)*

-**READER:** Can you specify the number of columns?
-Not just one or two as defined by the page layout?

-**EL TORO:** Absolutely! in the previous example we were using four columns.

-**READER:** But I am confused, you said it uses page layouts but you are stating you can control the fields displayed!
+**READER:** Hold on...
+But I am confused... you said it uses page layouts but you are stating you can control the fields displayed!
 And the number of columns!
 Aren't you contradicting yourself?

 **EL TORO:** Let me explain.
 You can decide which fields to use based on a different things, including: The page layout (which is based on profile, record type and FLS), the compact layout, or providing the list of fields.
 Actually you can have both the layout (full or compact) and a list of fields.